-Milk Prices 2019 2018 2017
+Milk Prices 2020 2019 2018

-PA Gross Price \$ 19.16 \$ 16.71 \$ 18.55
+PA Gross Price \$ 18.06 \$ 19.16 \$ 16.71

-% change from prior year 14.7% (9.9%) 7.5%
+% change from prior year (5.7)% 14.7% (9.9)%

-Class III Price \$ 16.96 \$ 14.55 \$ 16.17
+Class III Price \$ 18.16 \$ 16.96 \$ 14.55

-% change from prior year 16.6% (13.3%) 8.8%
+% change from prior year 7.1% 16.6% (13.3)%

-Credit quality in the dairy segment declined in 2019 to 86.9 percent acceptable, as compared to 88.6 percent at the end of 2018.
-Further deterioration is expected in 2020.
-The dairy industry remains the second largest concentration in the loan portfolio, representing 19.1 percent of the total portfolio.
+While credit quality in the dairy segment increased in 2020 to 88.8 percent acceptable, as compared to 86.9 percent at the end of 2019, deterioration is expected in 2021.
+The dairy industry remains the second largest concentration in the loan portfolio, representing 17.6 percent of the total portfolio.

-Grains, or crop production, is the third largest portfolio segment at 10.2 percent.
+Grains, or crop production, is the third largest portfolio segment at 10.7 percent.
 A large number of grain farmers have other income sources (off-farm income or a livestock enterprise) to supplement their income.
 Total crop production and carryover inventories in the US and the world have been increasing.
-In 2019, the tariff situation with China hurt grain exports, but Market Facilitation Payments helped grain farmers in general, and Pennsylvania benefited from higher than normal basis levels, which generated better returns for grain farmers.
-There remains many unknowns that will affect the level of grain exports in 2020 (Coronavirus and African Swine Flu), and they, along with overall US and world inventory levels, result in a market outlook for grains that is slightly downward.
-Credit quality in the grains segment is 93.3 percent acceptable.
+In 2020, the tariff situation with China hurt grain exports, but Market Facilitation Payments helped grain farmers in general, and Pennsylvania benefited from higher than normal basis levels, which generated better returns for grain farmers.
+There are still many unknowns that may affect the level of grain exports in 2021 (Coronavirus and African Swine Flu), and those unknowns, along with overall US and world inventory levels, may result in a market outlook for grains that is slightly downward.
+Credit quality in the grains segment is 95.5 percent acceptable.
 The forest products segment, and related industries, represents the fourth largest segment at 9.7 percent of the total portfolio.
 This segment has started to see some headwinds from weaker prices and significantly reduced Chinese demand.
 Hardwood lumber prices have declined somewhat from their peak in mid-2014, but profit margins remain positive for stronger producers.
-Credit quality for this segment is 94.0 percent acceptable and is showing some downward movement.
+Credit quality for this segment is 95.8 percent acceptable and is showing some downward movement.

-Over the last decade, the Association has increased its exposure to capital markets loans, which are large, purchased participations or syndications that are shared with other lenders to help manage the risk of a large exposure to a single borrower.
-As of December 31, 2019 the Association held \$407.2 million in loan participations to the following industries: food processing, rural utilities, protein processing (poultry, pork and beef), dairy processing, paper and forest products, livestock, vineyards, cash grains and other commodities.
-Overall credit quality in this portion of the loan portfolio is 96.4 percent acceptable.
+The Association purchases and sells participation or syndication interests with other parties in order to diversify risk, manage loan volume and comply with the FCA regulations.
+As of December 31, 2020 the Association held \$471.1 million in purchased loans and \$246.1 million in commitments in purchased loans to the following industries: food processing, rural utilities, protein processing (poultry, pork and beef), dairy processing, paper and forest products, livestock, vineyards, cash grains and other commodities.
+Overall credit quality in this portion of the loan portfolio is 96.8 percent acceptable.

-According to the United States Department of Agriculture (USDA), average US farm real estate values increased 1.9 percent as of August 2019 compared to the prior year.
-Farm real estate values in Pennsylvania increased by 3.5 percent and had an average value of \$6.5 thousand per acre.
+According to the United States Department of Agriculture (USDA), average US farm real estate values were unchanged in 2020 at \$3,160 as of August 2020 compared to the prior year.
+The average value of US cropland was also unchanged at \$4,100.
+Farm real estate values in Pennsylvania increased by 2.0 percent and had an average value of \$6,600 thousand per acre.
 Farm real estate values are expected to remain strong.

-The Federal Funds Rate decreased 75 basis points in 2019, keeping interest rates near historical lows throughout 2019.
-The rate environment was impacted by ongoing trade wars between the US and China, in particular, with rate cuts intended to sustain economic growth.
+The Federal Funds Rate decreased 150 basis points in 2020, keeping interest rates near historical lows throughout 2020.
+The rate environment was impacted by economic slow down due to Covid 19 impacts on the economy, ongoing trade wars between the US and China, in particular, with rate cuts intended to sustain economic growth.